 Hannah is an established organizer with experience in policy and communications.
 Prior to joining OTG, Hannah worked on the policy team at the Reporters Committee for Freedom of the Press, and served as press secretary and outreach coordinator for a U.S. Representative.
 She also has covered global health issues through previous work for the Open Society Foundations and the Sabin Vaccine Institute, where she wrote about leading issues in immunization.
 Hannah holds a B.A. in International Relations from Tufts University.

 Freddy Martinez is a Policy Analyst focusing on the Freedom of Information Act, law enforcement transparency, and legislative reforms.
 Prior to joining OTG, Freddy was the executive director of Lucy Parsons Labs, a police accountability non-profit.
-Martinez’s work has appeared in numerous media outlets including the New York Times, Vice, Fast Company, Fortune, Forbes, National Journal, The Intercept, Toronto Star, The New Republic, and Chicago Sun-Times.
+Martinez’s work has appeared in numerous media outlets including the New York Times, Vice, The Intercept, Toronto Star, The New Republic, and Chicago Sun-Times.
 He was previously a Mozilla/Ford Foundation Open Web Fellow at the Freedom of the Press Foundation.